VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort2-caravan.md

 {% include links.md %}

-This mini-caravan with private garden is suitable for those who love being outdoors but still love to cook their own meals or have a refreshing shower.
+Our charming tiny house with private garden is suitable for those who love being outdoors but still love to cook their own meals or have a refreshing shower.

 *Tip: book your stay directly and pay 10% less than via Booking or AirBnB.*